 AA: Amazing.
 Okay, so how did your dad get into chess?
-And then kind of tell us about the chess scene in Hungary, because I know in the United States chess is kind of having a moment right now because of the Queen’s Gambit, and the United States had a moment too when Bobby Fischer was getting media attention.
+And then tell us about the chess scene in Hungary, because I know in the United States chess is kind of having a moment right now because of the Queen’s Gambit, and the United States had a moment too when Bobby Fischer was getting media attention.
 The US has been really behind other countries, especially in Europe and Eastern Europe especially.
 So was chess really popular when you were a kid, and were there other girls playing?

 Wow I just asked you like five questions, sorry!
 Just answer whatever one of them you want to.

-I saw her at some of the chess events, she was giving chess simultaneous exhibitions, I had a chance to get a photograph with her when I was a kid, I had her signature in one of my books, and all those memories inspired me even more to try my best.
+I saw her at some of the chess events, she was giving chess simultaneous exhibitions, I had a chance to get a photograph with her when I was a kid.
+I had her signature in one of my books, and all those memories inspired me even more to try my best.
 I don’t think I ever thought that I could get to her height or her achievements but I wanted to try my best in my own way to get better and stronger because I met the biggest legend out there in the female chess scene.

 AA: Okay, and was she known by even Hungarian people who didn’t play chess?
 Was she a national figure that was a household name?
 Everybody knew who Judit Polgár was?

-AR: Yes, I would say most Hungarian people know she is.
+AR: Yes, I would say most Hungarian people know who she is.
 She has been on national television multiple times on talk shows, in magazines, newspapers.
-She really has done an amazing job just showing up to media occasions.
+She really has done an amazing job showing up to media occasions.

-We later became friends so I know a lot about now about the behind-the-scenes too.
+We later became friends so I know a lot now about the behind-the-scenes too.
 She was very conscious about taking the time to show up at interviews, to accept talk show invitations, because a lot of chess players don’t do it.
-She wanted chess as a whole to be more popular too, not just she herself and her own brand and her fame so to say, she also did it for growing chess as a whole.
+She wanted chess as a whole to be more popular too, not just herself and her own brand and her fame so to say, she also did it for growing chess as a whole.